William-gregory/ComplexNetworks/README.md

 # Complex Networks
-A python library for creating complex networks of geospatial time series data - here examples from climate science
+A python library for creating complex networks of geospatial time series data, with an accompanying Jupyter notebook containing an example of generating complex networks of sea surface temperature data.

+The library ComplexNetworks.py requires both numpy and scipy to be installed.
+For the plotting, I have used matplotlib, Basemap, and networkx

+If you would like to use this methodology, please cite the following publication where this code was first implemented for the purposes of sea ice forecasting:

+Gregory, W., Tsamados, M., Stroeve, J. and Sollich, P., 2020.
+Regional September Sea Ice Forecasting with Complex Networks and Gaussian Processes.
+Weather and Forecasting, 35(3), pp.793-806, doi:

 ![alt text](https://github.com/William-gregory/ComplexNetworks/blob/main/images/SST_networks.png)